Intrauterine Device (IUD)

 - Your periods may become heavier, longer or more painful, though this may improve after a few months.

-- It doesn't protect against STIs, so you may need to use condoms as well.
+- It does not protect against STIs, so you may need to use condoms as well.

 - If you get an infection when you have an IUD fitted, it could lead to a pelvic infection if not treated.